JoshuaWierenga/cosmopolitan/README.md

   - Opening the command history window with F7 won't work.
   - Backspace will delete entire words, you can work around this by holding Ctrl.
 - The following modifications have been done to make the build work on Windows:
+  - `Makefile` - Landlock make requring apeinstall.sh warning has been disabled on Windows.
-  - `build/bootstrap` - Binaries have been updated to the latest as of July 28, 2023.
+  - `build/bootstrap` - Binaries have been updated to the latest as of August 22, 2023.
     They can be download independently [here](https://justine.lol/cosmo-bootstrap.zip).
-  - `build/definitions.mk` - Build tool names have been adjusted for Actually Portable GCC.
+How up to date are these?
+I built them with m=tiny and copied over.
-  - `test/libc/calls/readlinkat_test.c` and `test/libc/calls/symlinkat_test.c` - Disabled on windows as creating symlinks as a regular user is unreliable.
+  - `test/libc/calls/open_test.c`, `test/libc/calls/readlinkat_test.c` and `test/libc/calls/symlinkat_test.c` - Disabled on windows as creating symlinks as a regular user is unreliable.
     - Optionally, `libc/calls/symlinkat-nt.c` can be replaced with [this copy](https://justine.lol/symlinkat-nt.c) for some debugging.
-  - `test/libc/intrin/kprintf_test.c` - Some tests have been disabled on windows, need to figure out why they fail.
-  - `test/libc/mem/test.mk` - `assimilate.com` arguments have been changed to force assimilating one binary to ELF.
+  - `test/libc/mem/test.mk` - `assimilate.com` arguments have been changed to force assimilating two binaries to ELF.
-  - ~~`test/libc/stdio/posix_spawn_test.c` - Removed, as the `wait4` system call implementation is messy on Windows and does not pass the test.~~ Currently readded since it doesn't appear to be causing errors.
-  - `test/tool/net/lunix_test.lua` - Disabled on windows as an assertion fails due to `chmod` and `stat` not returning consistent outputs.
+  - `test/tool/net/lunix_test.lua` - One assert has been disabled on windows due to `stat` not returning consistent outputs.
-  - ~~`third_party/python/Lib/test/signalinterproctester.py` - Removed, for similar reasons as `posix_spawn_test.c`~~ Still disabled but the file exists again now.
-  - `third_party/python/python.mk` - Removed the above test as well as quite a few others from the list of tests to run as they timeout or error on windows.
+  - `third_party/python/python.mk` - Disabled quite a few tests on windows as they error.

 # Cosmopolitan